This super easy, light, fresh-tasting entree makes a perfect summer meal.

 - Lemon wedges (optional)

-- Combine first 7 ingredients in a zip-top plastic bag.
+- Combine first 7 ingredients, from lemon juice to rosemary, in a gallon-sized zip-top plastic bag.
 Add shrimp to bag; seal and shake to coat.
 Marinate in refrigerator 30 minutes, turning bag occasionally.

-- Grill or broil shimp 2 minutes on each side or until shrimp are done (should be pink).
+- Grill or broil the shrimp for 2 minutes on each side, or until shrimp are done (should be pink).

 - Serve with lemon wedges, if desired.